mikebarkmin/ulauncher-obsidian/README.md

 ### Run Test

-Currently doctest is used for the `functions` module.
+Currently, doctest is used for the `functions` and `moment` module.
 To run the tests execute the following command:

 ```
 python3 src/functions.py
+python3 src/moment.py
 ```